Knotx/knotx/documentation/src/main/wiki/HighLevelArchitecture.md

 Custom business logic can be encapsulated in dedicated Knots / Adapters.

-Knot is module which defines custom step while [request routing](#KnotRouting).
+Knot is module which defines custom step while [[request routing|KnotRouting]].
 It can process custom fragments, invoke Adapters and redirect site visitors to new site or error page.
 More information about Knots can be found in the [[dedicated section|Knot]].